ALTEN

-ALTEN is a French multinational engineering and technology consulting company founded in 1988, it has offices in 30 countries.
+ALTEN is a French multinational engineering and technology services consulting company founded in 1988, it has offices in 30 countries.
 ALTEN's stock is listed in compartment B of the Euronext Paris market (ISIN FR0000071946); it is part of the SBF 120, the IT CAC 50 index and MIDCAP 100, and is eligible for the Deferred Settlement Service (SRD).

-In 2023, ALTEN had 57,000 employees and reported a revenue of 4.06 Bn euros.
+In 2025, ALTEN had 57,400 employees and reported a revenue of 4.10 Bn euros.
 The French market accounts for 35% of the group's activity.

 Company profile

 ALTEN operates as a technology consulting and engineering company worldwide.
 It provides design and research projects for the technical and information systems divisions in the industrial, telecommunications, and service sectors.
 It is engaged in the studies and conception of technological products for technical divisions.
 The company also provides networks and telecoms architecture, as well as develops IT systems for information systems departments.

 ALTEN provides services in industries such as telecommunications, computer systems, networking, multimedia, defense, aviation, and information systems.